Postgraduate Taught Degrees

 Registration and Enrolment

-You will be able to register and enrol for the academic year 2021/22 from early August.
-Please note the latest date for registration and enrolment is 11 October 2021.
+You will be able to register for the academic year 2023/24 from early August.
+The latest date for completion of programme registration and enrolment onto courses is Friday 29 September 2023.

 When does teaching start?

-The academic year will commence on 13 September 2021, during which time you will be expected to participate in relevant academic inductions.
-Teaching officially starts on 20 September 2021.
+The academic year will commence on Monday 18 September 2023, during which time you will be expected to participate in relevant academic induction events.

 Information on arrangements for individual programmes will be shared by SPS programme administrators in advance of the start of teaching.